AA/PPS No. 04.02.02 (8.02)

 an up-to-date curriculum vitae.

-If the applicant has previously received a development leave, he/she must also include a summary of the most recent written report submitted to the provost after that leave.
-If an applicant is applying for a Supplemental Award, he/she must complete that section of the online application and submit it concurrently.
-See paragraph 28 for additional information regarding the supplemental award.
+If the applicant has previously received a development leave, he or she must also include a summary of the most recent written report submitted to the provost after that leave.
+If an applicant is applying for a Supplemental Award, he or she must complete that section of the online application and submit it concurrently.
+See Section 06.01 for additional information regarding the supplemental award.

-The completed online applications will be routed to the appropriate chairs/directors to verify each applicant’s eligibility and that the applicant has complied with the September 15 meeting described in paragraph 7.
-The chair/director will enter additional information and comments and then forward the department/school applications to the college dean.
+* The completed online applications will be routed to the appropriate chairs or directors to verify each applicant’s eligibility and that the applicant has complied with the September 15 meeting described in Section 03.01.
+The chair or director will enter additional information and comments and then forward the department and school applications to the college dean.
 The dean will review the applications and add comments before they are electronically routed to the Faculty Senate.

 The president’s action is subject to approval by the Board of Regents.

-An applicant not receiving a leave may submit an updated application for reconsideration for any subsequent semester(s).
+An applicant not receiving a leave may submit an updated application for reconsideration for any subsequent semester.

 CONDITIONS OF THE PROGRAM

-Legally, not more than 6% of the faculty members of Texas State may be on Faculty Development Leave at any time.
+Legally, not more than six percent of the faculty members of Texas State may be on faculty development leave at any time.
 Practically, the available funding permits a much smaller percentage.

-A faculty member may have a development leave for one academic year at one-half of his/her regular salary, or for one semester at his/her full salary.
+A faculty member may have a development leave for one academic year at one-half of his or her regular salary, or for one semester at his or her full salary.
 (An academic year is defined as the nine-month regular session; no leaves are authorized during summer sessions.)

-In addition, faculty may apply for the Supplemental Award, which pending available funding, may be used to support a second semester of a full-salaried research leave (see paragraph 28c).
+* In addition, faculty may apply for the Supplemental Award, which pending available funding, may be used to support a second semester of a full-salaried research leave (see Section 06.01 c.).

 After a faculty development leave has been granted, any change in the terms of the leave requires prior written approval through appropriate channels, including the provost and the president.

 A faculty member shall sign an agreement to serve one full academic year after completion of the leave.
-Included in the agreement will be a clause requiring the faculty member to reimburse the University in the amount received as salary and fringe benefits from the State while on leave if he/she should refuse to fulfill the year of service after the leave.
+Included in the agreement will be a clause requiring the faculty member to reimburse the university in the amount received as salary and fringe benefits from the state while on leave if he or she should refuse to fulfill the year of service after the leave.
 Death or permanent disability attested to by a medical doctor will constitute reason for exemption.

 A faculty member on development leave may accept a grant to cover costs for study, research, or travel from any institution of higher education or from a charitable, religious or educational corporation or foundation; or from any federal, state, or local governmental agency.
 However, a faculty member on development leave may not accept employment from any other person, corporation, or government, unless the Board of Regents, The Texas State University System, determines that it would be in the best public interest to do so and expressly approves the employment.

 Sections 11 and 12 of Chapter III of the Regents Rules explain the Texas State policy on copyrights and patents.
 Texas State retains the right to the ownership of intellectual property created on development leave similar to development occurring during a regular academic appointment.
-It is the responsibility of the faculty member to work with the Office of Commercialization and Industry relations to develop the appropriate intellectual property agreement with the sponsor, which must be approved by the Associate Vice President for Research and Federal relations prior to the start of the leave.
-All faculty must submit to the Texas State Patent and Copyright Committee any opportunities for the ownership of intellectual property rights created on development leave.
-That committee will recommend that Texas State either (1) pursue a patent or copyright claim, (2) relinquish ownership of the rights to the inventor, or (3) allow ownership of the rights to be offered to another organization (e.g. the sponsor) which will share revenue with Texas State.
+It is the responsibility of the faculty member to work with the Office of Commercialization and Industry Relations to develop the appropriate intellectual property agreement with the sponsor, which must be approved by the associate vice president for Research and Sponsored Programs prior to the start of the leave.
+All faculty must submit to the Texas State Patent and Copyright Committee any opportunities for the ownership of intellectual property rights created during development leave.
+That committee will recommend that Texas State either (1) pursue a patent or copyright claim, (2) relinquish ownership of the rights to the inventor, or (3) allow ownership of the rights to be offered to another organization (e.g., the sponsor) which will share revenue with Texas State.

-Recipients of Faculty Development Leaves must submit a written report of their activity while on leave by January 15 for a Fall semester leave and by June 15 for a Spring semester leave or a full-year leave.
-Those on a full year leave must submit a progress report at the mid-leave reporting period, generally January 15.
-All written reports must include the abstract referred to in Paragraph 8b above.
+* Recipients of faculty development leaves must submit a written report of their activity while on leave by January 15 for a fall semester leave and by June 15 for a spring semester leave or a full-year leave.
+Those on a full-year leave must submit a progress report at the mid-leave reporting period, generally January 15.
+All written reports must include the abstract referred to in Section 03.02 b. above.
 Consult the development leave calendar for specific dates.

-If an academic unit is unable to absorb the load of a faculty member who is awarded a development leave, the chair/ director will consult with the dean to develop a funding plan.
-If the dean and the chair/director cannot solve the problem, in exceptional circumstances, the dean can seek supplemental funding from institutional reserves from the provost.
+If an academic unit is unable to absorb the load of a faculty member who is awarded a development leave, the chair or director will consult with the dean to develop a funding plan.
+If the dean and the chair or director cannot solve the problem, in exceptional circumstances, the dean can seek supplemental funding from institutional reserves from the provost.

-as a salary supplement for those who select both the fall and spring semesters for a Faculty Development Leave.
-The Supplemental Award ($20,000) will be combined with other funds from the Provost Office to provide up to 100% of salary for an academic-year leave.
+as a salary supplement for those who select both the fall and spring semesters for a faculty development leave.
+The Supplemental Award ($20,000) will be combined with other funds from the provost’s office to provide up to 100 percent of salary for an academic year leave.